Cray-HPE/sat-podman/man/sat-podman.8.rst

         The file containing kubernetes configuration data.
         The file is mounted in the container as $HOME/.kube/config in read-only mode.
+        The location of the file on the host can be changed using the environment variable SAT_KUBE_CONFIG_FILE.

 /etc/os-release
         The file containing Operating System release information.